pangeo-data/cmr/pangeo/README.md

       - I do Pull Requests from my Fork to the `pangeo-cloud-federation` repo

-> ***PRO TIP:*** The pangeo JupyterHub spins up a container where I do my Jupyter Notebooking... so that's fine but suppose I decide to fire off a task that uses `dask` (big processing job say): Pangeo will spin me up `dask workers` that are clones of my current working environment.
-Therefore if I customize my current working environment I risk breaking this system which depends on that clone pattern.
-Therefore I do not log in to pangeo and start running `conda install NetworkX` willy-nilly.
-It can be done; but it that customized environment will not be compatible with a bunch of `dask` workers running on the kubernetes cluster.
+> ***PRO TIP:*** The pangeo JupyterHub provides a container environment where I develop Jupyter Notebooks...
+So far so good.
+Now suppose I fire off some task that makes use of `dask` (perhaps a big processing job).
+Pangeo will allocate `dask workers` that are clones of my default container environment.
+So I can modify that environment for example using `conda install` but this may make my environment incompatible with the `dask` worker clones.
+To maintain that compatibility we modify the configuration of the pangeo deployment; and then redeploy it. pangeo is designed to be redeployed easily so that this process is not painful.

 The narrative continues...

 - From the pangeo-data organization
   - From the pangeo-cloud-federation repo (Fork) we have a folder called `deployments`